Being in a healthy and joyous relationship is a blessing but with a happy

 reassuring them that therapy would focus on healing the relationship of which

 both of you are an equal part.
-Help them understand that the therapist would
+Help them understand that the

-are going through.
+you are going through.

 Navigating through Stigma related concerns: